 How are Mountain Gorillas different from the Lowland Gorillas.

-The Mountain Gorilla that only viewed and tracked in the Virunga Massif and the famous bwindi national park located in south western Uganda.
+The Mountain Gorilla that only viewed and tracked in the Virunga Massif and the famous bwindi national park located in south western Uganda( Uganda Gorilla Trek).
 Mountain Gorillas tends to have very black and longer hair making it densely furred, with a broad face (larger cranium and wider facial skeleton), hairy brow-ridge, massive jaws as well as less rounded and more angular nostrils.
 Mitochondrial DNA comparisons confirm genetic divergence of the two eastern subspecies.

 The gorilla’s large size and folivorous habits mean that the animals must spend long hours feeding everyday to maintain their body weight.
 Of all the great apes, the gorilla shows the most stable grouping patterns.
 The same adult individuals travel together for months and usually years at a time.
 It is because gorillas eat mainly foliage that they can afford to live in these relatively permanent groups.
 Foliage, unlike patchy fruit sources generally and especially the ripe fruits that the ape gut requires, is widespread and abundant.

 Feeding of the Gorillas in Africa